wp-plugins/bn-plugin/readme.txt

 A Bangla Plugin which will conert the wordpress theme to Bangla.

+What will happen if you installed and active this plugin-

+"Posted on October 17, 2012" to "Posted on অক্টোবর ১৭, ২০১২"
+"Mr WordPress on October 17, 2012 at 2:49 PM Said:" to "Mr WordPress on অক্টোবর ১৭, ২০১২ at ২:৪৯ দুপুর said:"

 = Banglay Dekhao Date's Homepage =

 [Visit this plugin's homepage](http://www.facebook.com/saamraatkhaan)